MaxPettit/RTOS_Final_Project_Max_Pettit/README.md

 # RTOS Final Project Max Pettit

+Week 2: First code upload.
+Code added as a .sls file

 Each week has its own directory.
 Within each week there is at least the following:
   - One pdf and word document containing unit testing